Why Do I Need Concrete Grinding?

 A large portion of people who install new flooring in their home or commercial building fails to inspect the levelling of their concrete subfloor, which almost always leaves their floors with subtle errors and dips.
-Before installing your new flooring system, always ensure that correct floor preparation is undertaken prior to the installation of carpet, vinyl, tiles, or floorboards etc.
+Before installing your new flooring system, always ensure that correct floor preparation is undertaken prior to the installation of a new flooring system.

 Floor Levelling may not seem like an important step when putting in new flooring.
-However, the concrete that acts as a base for your flooring can often have high or low points that means your concrete isn’t completely smooth.
+However, the concrete that acts as a base for your flooring can often have high or low points which means your concrete isn’t completely smooth and level.
 High points can be caused by concrete spills, contamination, and original pour errors as well.
-Low points can be frettings, divets, holes and other damage such as Concrete Cancer & Concrete Spalling.
+Low points can be frettings, divets, holes, and other damage such as Concrete Cancer and Concrete Cracks.

 Click Here To View Our Concrete Grinding Page For More Information

 Why Is It So Dangerous To Skip Floor Preparation?

 – Floor installers and all major companies will not give you any form of warranty or simply won’t do your project if you haven’t done the correct Floor preparation.

 – The manufacturer of your flooring system or coating will also not give you any form of warranty as you have not followed the correct guidelines.